 Call the office to ask whether classes have been cancelled.
-If the College is closed when you call, information will be posted on the recorded greeting.
+If the College is closed when you call, information will be available by phone.

 Student Tuition Recovery Fund

 The Student Tuition Recovery Fund (STRF) was established by the Legislature to protect any California resident who attends a private postsecondary institution from losing money, from having prepaid tuition and suffered a financial loss as a result of the school closing, failing to live up to its enrollment agreement, or refusing to pay a court judgment.